abcdedf/system-design/kafka.md

 `Functional Requirements`:
 - Senders are able to sender messages to the message bus.
 - Consumers are able to retrieve the messages.
-- Messages maintain some sort of order.
+- Message Bus maintains message order.

 `Non Functional Requirements`:
 - Highly available